shivangiuw/challenge5_financial_planner/README.md

 # Financial Planning and Analysis tools
 (with APIs and Simulations using Jupyter Notebook)

-## * A financial planner for emergencies.
+## A financial planner for emergencies.

-1. This tool allows to calculate current balance of saving portfolio which may consist of assests like cryptocurrency, bonds and stocks by obtaining the upto date prices from APIs.
+1. This tool allows an individual to calculate current balance of saving portfolio which may consist of assests like cryptocurrency, bonds and stocks by obtaining the upto date prices from APIs.
-2. It also enables the individual to determine whether the current balances in savings are enough to savings to build an emergency fund into their financial plan, which is considered as thrice the monthly income.
+2. It also enables the individuals to determine whether the current balances in savings are enough to build an emergency fund into their financial plan, which is considered as thrice the monthly income.

-## * A financial planner for retirement.
+## A financial planner for retirement.

-1. This tool can be used to plan the retirement portfolio value  and plan the combinations of equity and bonds in the portfolio according to the risk tolerance and risk appetite to acheive the goal at the time of retirement.
+1. This tool can be used to plan the retirement portfolio and plan the combinations of equity and bonds in the portfolio according to the risk tolerance and risk appetite to acheive the goal at the time of retirement.
-2. It also helps in determining if the retirement goal portfolio value can be achieved earlier than planned, with the changes in portfolio weightage and number of years  and running simulations, if somebody chooses to go for early retirement.
+2. It also helps in determining if the retirement goal portfolio value can be achieved earlier than planned, by running simulations with the changes in portfolio weightage and number of years, if somebody wishes to go for early retirement.

 ## Technologies